We need to talk.

 “Will the Great Detective play favorites, or will he uncover the truth?” (he’ll uncover the truth)

-“After all, can a side character really save the day?”
+“After all, can a sidekick really save the day?”
 (YES)

 “Can Ed sweep his troubles away?”
 (YES)